MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

 Following are some common troubleshooting tips:

-- Recreate the previous scenario where the performance was fast by providing hardware and jobs' configuration, so that you can collect PSSDIAG (or other similar) data and compare with the slower ones, to find out the reasons that why current job is slow.
+- Recreate the previous scenario where the performance was fast by providing the same hardware and job configuration.
+This step is required to help PSSDIAG (or similar utility) collect data for comparing and identifying slow queries.
+If SSIS jobs are involved, you can request SSISDB reports from a slow and fast scenario to compare package duration.
 - After identifying the slow query, see [Can't complete complex query](#cant-complete-complex-query), [Delete statement performance](#delete-statement-performance), and [Insert statement performance](#insert-statement-performance) to troubleshoot query performance.

 ### SSIS related settings